-Tequila: Female, hatched at the Philadelphia Zoo on January 11, 2010.
-She has a yellow-green band on her left flipper.
+Sushi: Female, hatched on January 8, 2011 at the Roger Williams Park Zoo in Rhode Island.
+She came to Philadelphia on October 8, 2013.
+She has a purple band on her left flipper.

 Margherita: Female, hatched at the Philadelphia Zoo on January 26, 2011.
 She has a black-yellow-black band on her left flipper.

-Tortuga: Female, hatched on December 1, 2009 at the Saint Louis Zoo.
-She came to Philadelphia on April 4, 2012.
-She has a blue-green-blue band on her left flipper.

-And one unnamed penguin: Female, hatched at the Philadelphia Zoo on April 13, 2000.
+Female, hatched at the Philadelphia Zoo on April 13, 2000.
 She has a pink band on her left flipper.

+Female, hatched at the Philadelphia Zoo on May 1, 2013.
+Her sire (dad) is Fausto.
+She has a blue-green-purple band on her left flipper.

-Feedings usually can be seen around 1:30 on weekends.
+Feedings usually can be seen around noon on weekends.